bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

 ### Shadows
 These parameters are only valid for [screenspace layers](/editor/blocks/atmosphere_layer_block?id=screenspace-distributions), since only they are capable of volumetric shadows.

-Expanse computes pseudo-volumetric shadows as a screenspace post-process using the depth buffer and the cloud transmittance buffer.
-Because of this, the shadow effects it computes are only an approximation.
-It's best to use them as a subtle effect, and defer to a more dedicated volumetrics plugin for true volumetric lighting.
+Expanse can compute volumetric shadows in two ways:

+1. By ray marching the directional light's shadow map.
+This produces true volumetric shadows, and can be used for modeling a variety of interesting effects.
 I'm pretty sure, based on some investigation, that Unity's volumetric fog uses the same strategy.
-It's also been employed with great results in a number of AAA games---in particular, Mirror's Edge: Catalyst, which was a big inspiration for this product.
+2. As a screenspace post-process using the depth buffer.
+The resulting shadow effects are only an approximation, so it's best to use them as a subtle effect.
+This strategy has been employed with great results in a number of AAA games---in particular, Mirror's Edge: Catalyst, which was a big inspiration for this product.

+Which method you want to use can be set with the [Shadowmap Volumetric Shadows](/editor/blocks/celestial_body_block?id=shadowmap-volumetric-shadows) parameter on each of your Celestial Bodies.

 A note: to adjust the streakiness of the screenspace shadows, you can tweak the [depth buffer downsample factor](/editor/blocks/quality_settings_block?id=screenspace-depth-downscale) in your [quality settings](/editor/blocks/quality_settings_block).
 This is a global setting, so it cannot be set per layer.